Skip to content

 job.event(

-f"Retrieved {len(cached_data)} BGP session(s) from cache for '{device_name}'",
+f"retrieved {len(cached_data)} BGP session(s) from cache for '{device_name}'",

 resource=instance,